-A decent turbo trainer—whether it’s wheel-on or direct drive—can make indoor riding not something you just have to tolerate when you have limited time or the weather’s bad, but a worthwhile alternative form of training.
+A decent turbo trainer (opens in new tab)—whether it's wheel-on or direct drive—can make indoor riding not something you just have to tolerate when you have limited time or the weather’s bad, but a worthwhile alternative form of training.

 Indoor cycling (opens in new tab) can be useful for executing structured sessions with set intervals as there are no cars or junctions to get in your way.